Ale-Deto04/SpMV_Optimization/openmp/README.md

 OpenMP has been used to parallelize the `multiply_to_vector()` function implemented in the `csr.cpp` file.

-Two level of parallelization have been employed:
+Two level of parallelization have been adopted:

 1. `#pragma omp parallel for`: parallelize the outer `for` loop with three different scheduling strategies: `static`, `dynamic` and `guided`